by Tom Allen

 #1 Prepare in Advance

 Maximizing deal value begins in the earliest stages.
 While smooth integration expands the value potential of M&A, if teams are executing on a deal that is simply incompatible, the value won’t be realized, regardless of how defined integration processes are.
 Many companies call this a ‘preliminary integration assessment’.
 At this stage, companies answer a well-defined and previously-agreed-upon set of basic rationale questions.
 These are posed before every opportunity that enters the M&A pipeline and assess the ultimate integration and value potential of a target.

 This basic assessment may disqualify opportunities before they undergo further due diligence because synergies are just too illusive.
 This can be because of unmanageable cultural clash, merger or asset transfer laws or practical incompatibility of operations, for example.

 #2 Define Success Factors

 Every acquisition will present unique business, operational and cultural benefits, as well as challenges.
 This variety is expected and part of the inherent opportunity present in strategic M&A. But for all the differences, companies need to first establish a consistent set of success factors that guide integration efforts.
 These are compass (or anchor) points in the process that collectively define deal success.
-A core part of M&A integration strategy dictates that decisions need to be made with these convictions in mind.
+A core part of post-merger integration strategy dictates that decisions need to be made with these convictions in mind.
 Common success factors that span deal-making of any size/type include:

 - Ensuring stability and operational continuity